HaikuArchives/Calendar/README.md

 Requirements
 -------
-To build Calendar you need some development libraries:
+To build Calendar you need the sqlite3 development library:

-* sqlite3

   For 32 bit version of Haiku   -- ```$ pkgman install sqlite_x86_devel```